Storm Sabine: Serious weather shuts down air traffic across Europe | DW | 09.02.2020

 The UK Met Office said it expected flooding to buildings and roads, flying debris and strong waves in coastal areas.
 It has already issued at least 22 emergency flood warnings and 149 flood watch alerts.

-Dozens of flights were cancelled and rail companies operated reduced timetables.
+Dozens of flights were canceled and rail companies operated reduced timetables.
 British Airways has offered passengers to rebook their flights.

 The national rail company has advised passengers not to travel by train for the time being.
-Several ferry services have been cancelled, including several Dover-Calais connections.
+Several ferry services have been halted, including several Dover-Calais connections.

 In Scotland, three people were reportedly injured when a pub roof collapsed.